Webilop/user-language-switch/readme.txt

 == Screenshots ==

-1. screenshot1.png illustrates the User Language options available in the backend.
+1. This screenshot illustrates the User Language options available in the backend.
 It allows you to select the languages that will be used in the backend and the frontend as default.
-2. screenshot2.png shows the 'Language' meta box that will appear in every post, page and custom post type from where you will be able to select the post language and its translated version.
+2. Screenshot 2 shows the 'Language' meta box that will appear in every post, page and custom post type from where you will be able to select the post language and its translated version.

+== Changelog ==
+= 1.0 =
+* First general availability plug-in version
+= 1.1 =
+* Anonymous functions deleted in order to support php versions earlier than 5.3 = 1.2 =
+* Persian language added to localization.
+Special thanks to Khalil Delavaran (khalil.delavaran[at]gmail.com) for this contribution.